QinShiwen/wired-course/README.md

 - Course Design
   - TagsBar: Edit the tags to change the course prompt result
     - TagBox: props - tag("select/input"),
-  - InfoBox
+  - ViewBox
     - UserBox: Get the information of users
-    - ViewBox: Show the result of prompting
+    - CourseBox: Show the result of prompting
 - My Course

 ### Page Data Design